hoangvvo/next-connect/README.md

 The API is similar to [Express.js](https://github.com/expressjs/express) with several differences:

 - It does not include any [helper methods](http://expressjs.com/en/4x/api.html#res.append) or template engine (you can incorporate them using middleware).
-- It does not suppoprt error-handling middleware pattern.
+- It does not support error-handling middleware pattern.
 Use `options.onError` instead.

 It is more like good ol' [connect](https://www.npmjs.com/package/connect) (hence the name) with method routing.